-However well prepared your company might be, there’s always the possibility that something will occur to interrupt business operations.
-Hence every company should have a disaster recovery plan that maps out how to respond to such events, so the company can return to normal operations as soon as possible.
+However safe and resilient your company’s operations might be, there’s always the chance that something will occur to interrupt business operations.
+Hence, every company should have a disaster recovery plan that maps out how to respond to a disaster so that the company can return to normal operations as soon as possible.

-That said, simply possessing a disaster recovery plan is insufficient.
-A business should test its plan regularly to assure that when disaster does strike, your recovery plan (and its close cousin, the business continuity plan) will indeed work.
+That said, companies need to do more than write a plan.
+A business must also test its plan regularly to ensure that when disaster does strike, your recovery plan (and its close cousin, the business continuity plan) will indeed work as intended.

-Your disaster recovery plans should be tested annually, as well as whenever a fundamental change happens within your company (a merger, divestiture, restructuring, new IT implementation, and so forth).
+Your disaster recovery plans should be tested annually and whenever a fundamental change happens within your company (a merger, divestiture, restructuring, new IT implementation, and so forth).

 What Are the Most Common Disaster Recovery Scenarios?

-A variety of disasters that can threaten your company and trigger your disaster recovery plan.
+Various disasters can threaten your company and trigger your disaster recovery plan.
 Some of the most common are:

 Weather events such as hurricanes, tornadoes, or blizzards can stop your operations in their tracks.
-Some global events, like the COVID-19 pandemic, can force a company to overhaul the way it performs operations.
-Preparing for such events can be challenging, but it’s important that you have a contingency plan and recovery process in place for when they occur.
+Some global events, such as the COVID-19 pandemic, can force a company to overhaul its operations.
+Preparing for such events can be challenging, but you must have a contingency plan and recovery process for when they occur.

 Cybersecurity issues can be catastrophic for many organizations.
-Ransomware, DDOS attacks, and other malicious intrusions into your system can cause loss of data, interruption of service, and chaos within your company.
-Your DR plan should always integrate current information on cyber threats so you’ll be able to recover quickly should you become the victim of an attack.
+Ransomware, Distributed Denial-of-Service (DDOS) attacks, and other malicious intrusions into your system can cause data loss, service interruption, and chaos within your company.
+Your disaster recovery plan should always integrate current information on cyber threats so you can recover quickly should you become the victim of an attack.

 Data Loss and Backup Failure

-Your company likely has large quantities of data that are critical to daily business operations.
-Issues with your data centers can hinder your profits and potentially result in costly lawsuits.
+Your company likely has large quantities of data critical to daily business operations.
+Issues with your data centers can hinder operations, wreck financial performance, and potentially result in costly lawsuits.
 If you have your data backed up (which you should), you must still be aware that data backups can fail.
-Be sure to include data recovery in your DR strategy.
+Include data recovery in your disaster recovery (DR) strategy.

 Network and Utility Failure

-Internet service and power outages are also important to consider while drafting your plan; a loss of electricity or internet access can freeze your operations in a matter of seconds.
-Your plan should include backup power or other contingency options for essential utilities so that your company can always access the tools it needs.
+While drafting your plan, Internet service and power outages are also important; a loss of electricity or network connectivity can freeze your operations in seconds.
+Your plan should include backup power or other contingency options for essential utilities so your company can always access the necessary IT infrastructure and apps.

 How Do You Test a Disaster Recovery Plan?